 Tell us your story.
 Why did you start your business?

 During my high school years, I spent an academic year in Burbank, CA as a foreign exchange student from Hungary.
-The family who I lived with took me to Chuck E Cheese’s outlet, where I decided that I want to do a business like it back in Hungary.
+The family who I lived with took me to Chuck E Cheese’s outlet, where I decided that I wanted to do a business like it back in Hungary.
 8 years later, after I finished my University in Budapest, I finally convinced some investors to open up a huge playhouse in a Mall.
 2 years later I opened up another location on 20,000 square feet on the other side of the city.
 Before the age of 30, I was also deeply involved in several multi-million dollar real estate developments, food and beverage projects and a big openair adventure park.
 I had the knowledge and the experience by the time to do something more exciting, like exporting a new amusement concept to the US from Eastern Europe.

 This was the time when escape rooms became very popular in Budapest.
 Me and my partners decided, that it was finally a good time to do something outside the country, and it was a challenging endeavor!
-We wanted to build an international company from day one, that can be sold one day.
+We wanted to build an international company that could be sold one day.
 We were (and still are) competing against billion dollar amusement parks and several leisure concepts (like bowling, laser tag, movie theaters) that have been around for decades.
 Escape rooms are still relatively unknown – we’re still very far from becoming a mainstream and an everyday activity for friends and families.

 How did you come up with your business name?